-Investor Class Class I Shareholder Fees (fees paid directly from your investment) Maximum front-end sales charge (load) on purchases None None Maximum deferred sales charge (load) None None Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management fees 0.90% 0.90% Distribution and Shareholder Service (12b-1) fees 0.25% None Other expenses 0.43% 0.43% Total Annual Fund Operating Expenses 1.58% 1.33% Less Fee Waiver and/or Expense Reimbursement -0.02% -0.02% Total Annual Fund Operating Expenses after Fee Waiver and/or Expense Reimbursement 1.56% 1.31%
+Investor Class Class I Shareholder Fees (fees paid directly from your investment) Maximum front-end sales charge (load) on purchases None None Maximum deferred sales charge (load) None None Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management fees 0.90% 0.90% Distribution and Shareholder Service (12b-1) fees 0.25% None Other expenses 0.48% 1 0.48% Total Annual Fund Operating Expenses 1.63% 1.38% Less Fee Waiver and/or Expense Reimbursement 2 -0.08% -0.08% Total Annual Fund Operating Expenses after Fee Waiver and/or Expense Reimbursement 1.55% 1.30%

-Investor Class shares of the Fund are not currently offered for purchase.
+1 Investor Class shares of the Fund are not currently offered for purchase.
 As a result, "Other Expenses" for Investor Class shares have been estimated.

 RMB Capital Management, LLC (the "Adviser") has contractually agreed to reduce its compensation due from and/or assume expenses of the Fund to the extent necessary to ensure that the Fund's operating expenses (excluding interest, taxes, brokerage commissions and other transaction costs, expenditures that are capitalized in accordance with generally accepted accounting principles, acquired fund fees and expenses, short sale dividends and extraordinary expenses not incurred in the ordinary course of business) do not exceed 1.55% and 1.30% of the average daily net assets of the Fund's Investor Class and Class I shares, respectively (the "Expense Cap").
-The Expense Cap is in effect through April 30, 2022 and cannot be terminated prior thereto without the approval of the Fund's Board of Trustees.
-To the extent the Adviser waives its compensation and/or assumes expenses to satisfy the Expense Cap, the Adviser may seek repayment by the Fund of a portion or all of such amounts at any time within three years from the date on which such amounts were waived or assumed, provided that the Fund is able to make the repayment without exceeding the lesser of the expense cap in effect at the time of the repayment.
+The Expense Cap is in effect through April 30, 2023 and cannot be terminated prior thereto without the approval of the Fund's Board of Trustees.
+To the extent the Adviser waives its compensation and/or assumes expenses to satisfy the Expense Cap, the Adviser may seek repayment by the Fund of a portion or all of such amounts at any time within three years from the date on which such amounts were waived or assumed, provided that the Fund is able to make the repayment without exceeding the lesser of the expense cap in effect at the time of the waiver/reimbursement or in effect at the time of the repayment.